 The insurance company may attempt to place partial or full blame on the cyclist, especially if there's a question of right-of-way.
 An attorney can help gather evidence to counter such claims and prove liability.

 Insurance adjusters may downplay the severity of injuries, especially if symptoms are not immediately visible.
-Detailed medical documentation and expert testimony can help establish the full extent of your injuries.
+Understanding the common injuries in bicycle accidents, along with detailed medical documentation and expert testimony, can help establish the full extent of your injuries.

 Insurance companies sometimes delay processing or make low initial offers to see if the claimant will accept.
 Persistence and an understanding of your claim's true value are essential to avoid settling for less than you deserve.